 Timing is everything as they say, and in 2014 the timing was perfect for Melbourne entrepreneur David Prior, who was looking for his next venture having just sold his five:am yoghurt empire.
 It didn’t take long for David to make history, becoming the first ever Australian to own a Scotch Whisky Distillery.

-David Prior is not a man to do things by halves.
-After spending around £20m to buy the place, it took another £5m to get the distillery operating again including bringing industry legend Ian Macmillan on board as Master Distiller to oversee the revival, a job he’d done many times before and oversaw the gutting of the Bladnoch facility and its new state-of-the-art refit, and June 2017 spirits flowed once again.
+Prior is not a man to do things by halves.
+After spending around £20m to buy the place, it took another £5m to get the distillery operating again.
+He brough industry legend and 46 year industry veteran Ian Macmillan on board as Master Distiller to oversee the revival, as he had already done at Deanston, Tobermory and Bunnahabhain.
+Bladnoch was gutted and treated to a new state-of-the-art refit, and in June 2017 spirits flowed once again.

 2019 was another big year of change for Bladnoch, with Macmillan leaving early in the year, and ex-Macallan Master Distiller Dr Nick Savage making the move to the Lowlands, joining new Distillery Manager Neil Bulloch in the team.
 Additionally, their new Visitors Centre was opened, featuring an historical gallery, gift shop, the Melba Café, and a bar where visitors can sample the entire range of Bladnoch Single Malt, and Pure Scot Blended Scotch Whiskies.
 The centre was opened September 11 2019 by The Duke and Duchess of Rothesay (Charles and Camilla) who unveiled a plaque and signed a cask for release at a later date.
 After trying a dram of Bladnoch, His Royal Highness stated, “it keeps the mind, body and soul all together.”

-David, Nick, Neil and the team continue grow and improve Baldnoch, filling their beautiful, quintessentially Lowland grassy, malty spirit into barrels for release in coming years.
+David, Nick, Neil and the team continue grow and improve Bladnoch, filling their beautiful, quintessentially Lowland grassy, malty spirit into barrels for release in coming years.